-Collective investment institutions and pension funds managed by the Entity's companies are not presented on the face of the Entity's balance sheet since the related assets are owned by third parties.
+Collective investment institutions and pension funds managed by Group companies are not presented on the face of the Group's balance sheet since the related assets are owned by third parties.
 The fees and commissions earned in the period from this activity are included under "Fee and commission income" in the statement of profit or loss.